spectrocloud/librarium/content/docs/05-workspace.md

 # Namespace Management

-Workspaces automate the creation/deletion of namespaces common to all clusters within the workspace.
+Workspaces automate the creation and deletion of namespaces common to all clusters within the workspace.
 A workspace can hold a set of namespaces.
 Spectro Cloud Palette will periodically reconcile the workspace definition and add/remove namespaces if required from all clusters part of the workspace.

 # Quota Control